 Photo courtesy of Syl’s Drive-Inn Facebook Page

 Driving out to the farm was pretty much the only time I ever got pizza pops when I was a kid; it really was a rare treat.
 And I practically lived for them!
-But it was at that moment, that pizza pops truly became comfort food for me.
-And all these years later, pizza pops still give me comfort.
+But it was at that moment, it truly became comfort food for me.
+And all these years later, they still give me comfort.

-But unfortunately, they are really fattening and that’s what partially motivated me to create this healthy version- it’s 4 Weight Watchers freestyle smart points, where as a regular pizza pop is 8.
+But unfortunately, they are really fattening and that’s what partially motivated me to create this healthy version- it’s 4 WW points on the blue plan, where as a regular pizza pocket is 8.
 My kids loved these because they practically live for pizza pops too.
-That was the other motivator – to make a healthy version of the pizza pop for their school lunches.
+That was the other motivator – to make a healthy version for their school lunches.
 But the true testament was when my daughter’s friend, one of the pickiest eaters I know, was over when I was testing the recipe and she loved it!

 Pizza Pops are Canadian